cleytonoliveira/News-API/README.md

 # News API - Node.js Challenge - Jungle Devs

 Project developed by Cleyton Oliveira, as a technical challenge from Jungle Devs.
-The purpose was implemented a simplified version os news provider API.
+The purpose was implemented a simplified version of news provider API.

 ## Used Techs:
 ---